tainacan/tainacan/src/readme.txt

 After installation, you will see a new menu item in your admin panel called "Tainacan".
 Click on it to open the Tainacan admin interface.

-To get an overview of the main concepts of Tainacan, please visit [this page](https://tainacan.github.io/tainacan-wiki//#/general-concepts).
+To get an overview of the main concepts of Tainacan, please visit [this page](https://tainacan.github.io/tainacan-wiki/#/general-concepts).

 = Create a collection =

-Click "New Collection" to create a new collection, use a mapping standard or import using one of our importers.
+Click "New Collection" to create a new collection, use a mapping standard or import it using one of our importers.

 = Configure your collection =

-Navigate the top menu to set your collection up.
+Navigate to the top menu to set your collection up.
 Create the metadata that items in this collection will have, and choose, from these metadata, which ones are going to be used as a filter.

 = Add items =